ankbhatia19/TritonRL-ScoreBot/README.md

 ![!player_statistics](https://github.com/davidMthierry/TritonRL-ScoreBot/blob/main/assets/readme_imgs/export_data_df.png)

-# Added Features: Playercard Support from Replay Data (Fall 2020)
+# Added Features: Playercard Support from Replay Data

 #### Playercards

+In order for a participant to be able to generate a playercard using data from the replay files that they uploaded, the individual must first use three commands.
+Each of these commands gives the ability to generate a playercard using the name, rank, and image that they desire.

 ![!playercard_img](https://github.com/davidMthierry/TritonRL-ScoreBot/blob/main/assets/readme_imgs/!playercard_img.png)

 ![!playercard_rank](https://github.com/davidMthierry/TritonRL-ScoreBot/blob/main/assets/readme_imgs/!playercard_rank.png)

 ![!playercard_name](https://github.com/davidMthierry/TritonRL-ScoreBot/blob/main/assets/readme_imgs/!playercard_name.png)

+Finally, after all commands have been run by a user, the final result is a playercard like the one shown below.

 ![!my_playercard]